PriyanSappal/tech264-cicd/README.md

 Deploy:
 The completed application is deployed to a production environment, making it accessible to users.
 This stage involves releasing, monitoring, and supporting the software post-deployment.

+## Demo from trainer - notes
+* Pushed changes from Git Bash that will trigger the pipeline within jenkins (within this it will test and check the code and actually use this to change the website) and that will make a new EC2 instance on AWS which will incorporate the changes.